 Gold dust - absolute gold dust.
 Many thanks Vince.
 It was a great confidence booster.Maria Smith, Undergraduate Southampton

 The role plays were particularly beneficial for me.
 It's difficult to practice at home or work.
 This felt more like the real thing.Zadie Zidane

 We offer a totally confidential service and encourage liaising with clients before they consider booking courses.
 We recognise the significant investment in your time and resources.
 We accept your tight timescales and eagerness to take the next steps.
 Our payment options are practical and simple.
 For your security, we hold no client payment details online.
 With ever sophisticated cybercrime, your safety and security are paramount.

 The College of Public Speaking London is the UK's leading specialist public speaking organisation.
 All of our trainers are not just qualified in their field, but passionate specialists in their field.
 We met our colleagues working in the voluntary sector and that same passion shines through thirteen years later.
-Our guarantee is that you'll enjoy a great learning experience at our course centres in Kings Cross or Holborn.
+Our guarantee is that you'll enjoy a great learning experience at our course centres in Kings Cross.
 The Kings Cross venue is a 5 minute walk from the London Underground, British Rail, and the Eurostar terminals.
 Accessibility is key - so come and join us within the next month.
 Check our Offers page to see what's hot this month.